jjak0b/ansible_farm/docs/objects/vm_definition.md

 vm:
   # metadata properties are used inside a task for installation and setup purposes
   metadata:

     name: The VM name domain identifier

     hostname: The VM guest hostname

     connection: The libvirt uri like "qemu:///system" or"qemu:///session"

     libvirt_pool_dir: path to the directory where to store VM images (a libvirt pool)

     # auth credentials to auth as user or become_user (root/admin) into this platform
     auth:

       user: "user name"

       password: "user password"

       become_user: The root / admin user

       become_password: The root / admin password

       # see https://docs.ansible.com/ansible/latest/user_guide/become.html
       become_method: command used to perform the privilage escalation like "su"

     tmp_dir: path to the directory where you want to cache assets and process them before installation

     # assets to be downloaded and processed, required for VM install
     sources: List of resources to be processed and installed

       - before_provision: List of callback-task.
 These will run in sequence to perform a preprocessing of the resource like: download, unarchive, customize/convert image,

           - callback: a callback to use to process a resource callback arguments ...
           - ...

         on_provision:
           callback: (optional) The callback to use to install a resource
           src: source filename where to get the resource
           dest: final reource filename
     ...

+  # VM network info to connect to the VM
   net:

-    type: libvirt network type ('user' or 'network' or 'bridge' or 'vde')
+    type: network interface type ('network', 'bridge', 'vde', 'user')

-    source: what network should use ( 'default' or 'a network name' or a interface name like 'virbr0', or a VDE network)
+    source: what network should use ( a network name like 'default', an interface name like 'virbr0', a VDE network, a QEMU hostfwd option)

     mac: The mac address of the VM

-    ip: IPv4 address
+    ip: The address / hostname used to connect to the VM.
+        If 'user' is specified, it should be 'localhost'

     mask: Netmask in CIDR notation

   # Here can be inserted others fully custom properties for templating a custom vm's xml